JamalXVI/document-center/Readme.md

 - **Uvicorn**: ASGI server to run the FastAPI application.
 - **Docker**: Used to containerize the application and database for easy setup and deployment.
 - **Svelte**: Front-end framework used to create a user-friendly interface.
+- **Bulma**: A modern CSS framework used to style the front-end, providing a clean and responsive design.

 ## Environment Variables